 On a less confrontational note, Times editor James Harding explained a little bit more to the Society of Editors about how this is going to work for his bit of the Murdoch empire.
 It seems that the plan goes something like this:

-to newspaper publishing.
+Micropayments are too difficult, and let's face it, too different to newspaper publishing.
 Newspapers' business model was based on the scarcity of news.
 So let's try and recreate it by charging for access to everything published in the previous 24 hours.

 My words not his, but that is the general gist of it.
 However, this is apparently going to "rewrite the economics of newspapers" (Personally I think they were rewritten some time ago....)

+A lot of the discussions of Murdoch's print business model though forget that behind all the hype there is a solid basis for increasing revenue.
+For all the talk about rewriting business models, I don't think anyone at the top end of News Int thinks that they are going to increase print sales over the next ten years.
+They seem to be doing a better job on online ad revenue: the chart below shows that despite all the pressures on ad budgets over 2009, the Times has maintained its revenue online (figures from Nielsen Media Research, so the increase may be partly due to the improvements in online tracking that Nielsen have made this year).
 They have also been increasing UK traffic figures according to the latest comScore stats.
 To the extent that according to the combined Nielsen/comScore figures, to REPLACE their UK ad revenue would require some £0.17 per UK unique user.
 Obviously every unique user is not going to pay them: a Forrester report published earlier this week had a figure of 20% (of US internet users) who would be interested in paying for newspaper content.
 So based on an example of 15% of Times users being signing up to this project (still an extremely ambitious target), News Int would only need £1.14 a month to REPLACE ad revenue.
 Bear in mind that they aren't going to be stopping running banner ads any time soon, and will certainly be charging media buyers a premium to target subscribers based on user data.
 And that there will also be a substantial chunk of Times inventory that is outside of the paywall, also running ads to a wider audience.
 But £1.14 doesn't sound that much if you like reading the Times online: most people spend more than that per day on coffee.

 This doesn't mean that this is a good idea, or that it will secure the future of News Int's media properties.
-I've written lots of random stuff about what I think might be, but then of course I'm a random blogger and Rupert Murdoch is a media mogul with a track record of leading the market.
+I've written lots ofrandomstuff about what I think might be, but then of course I'm a random blogger and Rupert Murdoch is a media mogul with a track record of leading the market.
 I think the point I'm trying to make is that this isn't a great crusade to save paid content, it is more a pretty plausible attempt to create a new revenue stream to cover for the lack of ad advertising 2010-2011.
 Whatever is going to "save news publishing" is something different (probably something that doesn't start off by treating news as a 'once every 24 hours' concept).
 It might be, as Conde Nast are eagerly anticipating, something that happens on a new size of Apple branded screen.
 It will certainly demand the sort of radical innovation that established market leaders often find difficult to embrace.
 But if it is found, News International need to ensure that they are still a leading publisher of news when it happens.

-Okay this might look a bit self-indulgent.
+(Or 'how I organise my stuff on the internet) Okay this might look a bit self-indulgent.
 Actually it is a bit self-indulgent, so you might want to stop reading now, but there is a reason for it.
 I like to sign up for pretty much any new sites or services I can find, and I try to have a go at using most of them.
 Which means that people, particularly at work, tend to ask me which ones to use for different stuff.
 So I thought I'd write down what I use, so I can just send them a link when they do.

-I've sort of run out of space on both iGoogle and Google Reader - I've got 10 tabs on iGoogle split into work and non-work related stuff, so there's not many places to put new feeds other than well down a page.
+News I've sort of run out of space on both iGoogle and Google Reader - I've got 10 tabs on iGoogle split into work and non-work related stuff, so there's not many places to put new feeds other than well down a page.
 I only use Reader for the 30 or so that I'm really interested in, because I run the Reader feed into Viigo, which downloads them automatically to my phone so that I can read the latest stuff on the Tube when there isn't a mobile signal.
 Viigo also has the main news, tech and social media sites plugged into it, so I've got BBC, Guardian, Mashable, Techcrunch, ReadWriteWeb, Engadget, etc there as well.
 Anything worth saving can be sent to Delicious, or worth sharing can be sent to Twitter from the Viigo app.

 Actually I do pretty much the same from a computer too - keep an eye on anything interesting on Twitter, and then save it to Delicious if it looks like it might be useful.
 As well as Tweetdeck groups to split out different types of interesting, I've also got Tweetdeck alerts, and FriendFeed desktop alerts so that if the (much smaller number of) people I'm following on FriendFeed add stuff to Delicious or Slideshare then that will trigger an alert as well.
 As well as the Digsby alerts for new Gmail, Hotmail or Facebook activity.
 I used to use Delicious for all bookmarks, but it's increasingly become work-related stuff.
 Like most internet stuff I do, I've sent the most recent links back to the sidebar on this blog.
 There are some browser bookmarks - synced between work and home through the lovely XMarks, which also means that I don't ever have to remember passwords either

-As explained here, I used to love Last.FM, deleted my account, and came back sheepishly a few months ago.
+Music As explained here, I used to love Last.FM, deleted my account, and came back sheepishly a few months ago.
 At home I organise music through iTunes like most people, but to find new stuff AND listen to it (not easy through either iTunes or Amazon's recommendations) I use Last.FM's recommendations and Spotify's streaming.
 Anything played on iTunes, Spotify or Last.FM gets pumped back to my Last.FM profile to help improve the recommendations (and from there to the 'what I'm listening to' widget here).

-Through not having done much photography in the last couple of years, my photos are scattered around a few sites - Picassa, Flickr, PhotoBox mainly.
+Photos Through not having done much photography in the last couple of years, my photos are scattered around a few sites - Picassa, Flickr, PhotoBox mainly.
 I've never got hooked on Flickr, I guess becuase you can't do that much without paying.
 Since discovering Compfight creative commons image search I'm using more Flickr images in presentations, and feel that I out to put some more stuff up there to give back to the community.
 But I haven't yet: mostly what I take photos of at the moment is family snaps to post straight to Facebook from my phone so my folks can see them.
 For online image editing Picassa works better for me than Flickr if you have it installed.
 Aviary is the best cloud based editor I've found.
 I could write PLENTY more on iPhone photo apps, but most of it would be paraphrasing Iain Tait.

 Post up someone's great explanation of how social, mobile and AR are going to combine to make people's lives easier, and 5 minutes later someone shows you an example of it actually working.
 This is a screengrab from the Bionic Eye app, which locates the nearest Wifi, public transport, coffee shop and fast food (you can select how much of this you actually see...) and directions and distances.
 Currently looks a little bit like magic.

 Two years from now this will probably look like Windows 95 looks to us now.
 For the moment I can't wait till Foursquare can overlay their recommendations onto this sort of AR, to show what people want to find rather than what retailers want to push.
+(HT, as ever, to John for pointing it out)

 Mike Arauz's ability to cut through the hype surrounding technology and highlight the strategic implications for brands means that his decks are always worth reading.
 I thought this explanation of the combined impact of social and mobile nails the challenges that marketers and agencies need to get to grips with before next year